Zaphoood/sep-shapiq/docs/source/index.rst

 It adds the following functionalities:

 1. **Explainers:** Easy-to-use explainers implementing efficient algorithms for explaining nearest neighbor models, including unweighted and weighted $k$-nearest neighbor classifiers, as well as threshold nearest neighbor classifiers
-2. **Imputers:** Provides a *Gaussian* imputer for background data with normally distributed features, and its extension, the *Gaussian copula* imputer, suitable for arbitrary, non-normally distributed data
+2. **Imputers:** Offers a *Gaussian* imputer for normally distributed features, plus a *Gaussian copula* variant that accommodates multivariate dependencies when marginals deviate from normality.
 3. **Coalition Finding:** Implements an efficient, heuristic algorithm for finding maximal and minimal coalitions for a (simplified) game

 To get a short overview of the library's features, have a look at the :ref:`quick start <quick-start>` below.